 - Keep a spray bottle or water handy in case the planks catch fire.

 - The experts say you can wash the thicker 1/2-3/4 inch planks with water (not soap) and reuse them if they are not too charred.
-After a couple of uses, though, the smokey flavours diminishes.
+After a couple of uses, though, the smokey flavors diminishes.
 I get the thinner planks and just toss them after use.

-Make Ahead Cedar Planked Chicken
+Make Ahead Grilled Whole Chicken

 - You can make the chicken ahead and keep it in a warm oven or covered BBQ for up to an hour.
 The skin may not be as crispy though.
 This also makes delicious cold chicken for a picnic the next day.

-Cedar Planked Grilled Whole Chicken Recipe
+Cedar Planked Grilled Whole Chicken

 - 1 whole chicken, 3 1/2-4 pounds